There are a couple of things you'll want to set up on your browser, before getting started with Figma.

 - Make sure you have the latest browser version

-Open Chrome and go to the Chrome Settings page.
+- Open Chrome and go to the Settings page

 - Open Firefox and open the menu in the top-right corner.